 An oldie but a goodie.
-If you’re totally stuck, just go for something one of you has seen before, or check reviews on Letterboxd (this is a great app you can use to make watchlists together).
+If you’re totally stuck, just go for something one of you has seen before, or check reviews on Letterboxd.

-Sync up your streams with the Kast app to avoid the hassle of trying to match your playback perfectly.
+Sync up your streams with one of these movie-syncing apps to avoid the hassle of trying to match your playback perfectly.

 If you’re living in two different countries, send your love a care package filled with candy (or other foods that will survive the journey) from your home country.
 Have them do the same.
 Then try them out together as you video chat.